sshoogr/sshoogr/README.md

     exec(command: 'ls –la', showOutput: false)

-Parameter names match the ones specified in "Configuration options" section for the global `execOptions`, and all can be used to override default settings for specific commands.
+Parameter names match the ones specified in "Configuration options" section for the `execOptions`, and all can be used to override default settings for specific commands.

-In the same way you can also define common parameters for a block of commands passed as an array:
+In the same way, you can also define common parameters for a block of commands passed as an array:

     exec(showOutput: false, command: [
      'ls -la',